British MPs approve delay to Brexit deal decision | DW | 19.10.2019

 Lawmakers had been called to work for the first time on a Saturday since the 1982 Falklands War to debate and approve Johnson's deal.
 That vote, which most analysts said would be tight, will now likely take place on Monday.

-Some MPs speculated that Johnson's deal may just be 6-8 MPs short of approval.
+Some MPs speculated Johnson's deal may just be 6-8 MPs short of approval.

 As Parliament delayed approval of the new deal, tens of thousands of people rallied in central London calling for a 'final say' vote on whether to quit the bloc.